Co-ops

 3. Establish the connection

-Like the previous letters, this one below describes in detail who the author of the letter is and how that person knows you, as well as mentions positive examples from your life.
+Like the previous letters, the one below (after item 4) describes in detail who the author of the letter is and how that person knows you, as well as mentions positive examples from your life.

 “Skip embarrassing college stories at all costs,” Blades says.